rhumaric/taskfight-prototype/README.md

 ## Todo

- - Compare tasks
  - Display results
+ - Style compare tasks and display results views
+ - Add feedback about which task was chosen in the previous fight
+ - Add a Skip button ?
+ - Redirect to results when all battles are completed
  - Design a logo
  - Design the application style
- - Add support for French
+ - Add support for French language
  - Have an history of the fights you have
  - Add new tasks afterwards
  - Edit results afterwards